13 Good Neighbor Lessons We Learned from Mr. Rogers

 Be a helper

 “When I was a boy and I would see scary things in the news, my mother would say to me, ‘Look for the helpers.
-You will always find people who are helping,’” said Mr. Rogers.
+You will always find people who are helping,'” said Mr. Rogers.
 He held that conversation close to his heart until his passing in 2003, resting peacefully in the knowledge that there are still caring people ready to help.
 When considering your place in the community, be a helper.
+Check out some uplifting stories of neighbors helping one another.

 Don’t be afraid to discuss the tough stuff